Non-epileptic seizure

-Non-epileptic seizures (NES) are paroxysmal events that resemble epileptic seizures but are not caused by abnormal electrical discharges in the brain.
-They are not a single condition, but a descriptive category encompassing multiple disorders that can produce seizure-like episodes without the electrical activity that defines epilepsy.
-Some may arise from functional disruptions in brain activity, as seen in psychogenic non-epileptic seizures (PNES) – a common subtype classified under functional neurological disorders.
-Others result from physiological causes, including fainting, sleep disorders, or movement disorders, which can mimic epileptic seizures despite distinct mechanisms.
+Non-epileptic seizures (NES), also called non-epileptic episodic events, are paroxysmal events that resemble epileptic seizures but do not involve the abnormal, rhythmic discharges in the brain that define epilepsy.
+Some may arise from functional disruptions in brain activity, as seen in psychogenic non-epileptic seizures (PNES), a common subtype classified under functional neurological disorders.
+Others result from physiological causes, including fainting, sleep disorders, or movement disorders.

 Non-epileptic seizures do not respond to anti-seizure medications.
 The gold standard for distinguishing them from epilepsy is video-electroencephalographic (video-EEG) monitoring.
 Management depends on the underlying cause: functional seizures are treated with psychological and rehabilitative therapies, while physiological mimics require targeted medical care.

 Terminology

 Older terms such as pseudoseizure are now considered outdated and potentially pejorative.
 They have been discouraged by professional societies, including the International League Against Epilepsy (ILAE), due to their implications of falsification or triviality.

-Classification
+Causes

-Non-epileptic seizures are classified according to their underlying mechanism.
-While they all present with seizure-like symptoms, their causes vary widely.
-Broadly, NES are divided into two categories: functional seizures and physiological non-epileptic events.
+Non-epileptic seizures can arise from psychogenic (functional) or physiological causes.